SOBotics/Rodgort/README.md

 - When a request is tagged `featured`, Rodgort will orchestrate Burnaki to setup an observation room, and instruct Burnaki to start tracking the tag.
 The burn will also now appear on Rodgort's [progress page](https://rodgort.sobotics.org/progress).

-- When Burnaki reports a post, Rodgort will use the API to detect the changes made to the question: closures, re-opens, tag removal, tag addition, deletion and undeletion.
+- When Burnaki reports a post, Rodgort will use the API to detect the changes made to the question: closures, re-opens, tag removal, tag additions, deletions and undeletions.
 In addition, Rodgort will also query the tag every day to identify changes Burnaki failed to post in the room.

 ## What's left to do?

 - We're currently tracking a *heap* of information regarding tags.
 However, not everything is easily accessible.
 I plan to create dashboards to:
     - Suggest requests which might be worth declining, based on question count, request score, request views and answers to the request
     - Suggest candidates for the next burnination from the pool of requests
 - Due to the enormous amount of burnination requests (currently at 2466 - of which 1,131 have been marked `status-completed` or `status-declined`), there's still a large amount of triage to do.
 Currently, 630 requests need triaging.
-Triaging requests will instruct Rodgort to being tracking the question counts of tags - without which, we're unable to gain proper insight into the status of burns and tags.
+Triaging requests will instruct Rodgort to begin tracking the question counts of tags - without which, we're unable to gain proper insight into the status of burns and tags.